 [ good to know: chemin du Mont-Rosset is located just opposite 🏛 La Grenette, the old grain store of 🏛 Sallanches, made of local Combloux granite! ]

-For more ideas about family activities in Sallanches for after this hike (obviously not available right now!), then see article about 🌳 Bois de Fessy hike here.
+For more ideas about family activities in Sallanches for after this hike, then ⇒ see article about 🌳 Bois de Fessy hike here.

 - 🍏 Saturday morning market along les quais;

 - 🦌 Chateau des Rubin – Observatoire des Alpes – see here;

 - 📚 Médiathèque Ange Abrate – see here;

 - 💦 river play and quais – see here;

 - 🌈 Sallanches annual events: 🌈 Les Enfants d’Abords, 🐮 Foire Froide; Christmas market and patinoire;

 - 🎭 Salle Léon Curral – see here;